tebri11/en-for-designers/03-aboutness/case-study.md

 3. My sister’s favorite plant is eucalyptus - pure, cold, decent, minimalist… So I used this green plant with small, pink flowers.
 4. Each invitation contains a naturally small and large envelope in brown color.

+## Problem
+I had a problem with the type of paper.
+At first, they printed my invitation on thin paper, although I wanted white, pearlescent, and thick paper for each design.
+So my sister didn't have to deal with anything, and I was happy to do it for her.

+## Action

-## And result?
+## Result
+Thanks to me, it was financially advantageous for the sister.
+The creativity was original, decent, modern and now I have a new project to my portfolio.
 My sister was excited and I would like to try to create another wedding invitation for people.